cbgoodman/muni-incorporation/README.md

 * crosswalk.xlsx - geographic crosswalk

 ## Status
 This is a work in progress and data collection is on-going.
+If you have a lead on incorporation data that is currently missing, please do not hesitate to get in touch ([cgoodman@niu.edu](mailto:cgoodman@niu.edu)).

 | State | Number of Cities | Number Complete | Percentage Complete |
 | --- | ---: | ---: | ---: |